akessah/skrib/design/concepts/skrib/AuthenticateConcept.md

     authenticate (username: String, password: String):(user:User)
         requires: User with username and password exists in the Users set
         effects: returns that user

+Queries:

+    _getAllUsers()
+      effects: returns all users in set